 Golf Spawned the Movie Happy Gilmore

 And Caddyshack.
 Admit it – there’s nothing funnier than watching someone struggle on the golf course.
-Golf signifies strangely comedic.
-Besides, there’s nothing more satisfying and rejuvenating than a good, deep laugh.
+Golf is strangely comedic, and there’s nothing more satisfying and rejuvenating then a good, deep laugh.

 Yet, all comedy has a tragic underside.
-Our mirthful laughter implies simultaneous nervous laughter concerning loss and death.
-Once again, it comes as an obvious fact that golf supplements the mind-expanding experience.
+Our mirthful laughter is simultaneously a nervous laughter concerning loss and death.
+Once again, it’s obvious that reflecting on golf is a mind-expanding experience.

-A more superficial point that we are trying to get across is that golf is cinematic.
-The epitome of exposition slowly builds to an explosive climax.
-No sport, not even baseball, appears boring as golf to watching on television.
-Yet, when a player hits an incredible shot, no sport appears electrifying to watch.
+The more superficial point that we are trying to get across is that golf is cinematic.
+It’s the epitome of exposition slowly building to explosive climax.
+No sport, not even baseball, can be as boring as golf to watch on television.
+Yet, when a player hits an incredible shot, no sport can be as electrifying to watch.

 If you need further convincing, just watch this clip of Tiger Woods sinking an amazing chip shot.
 If that doesn’t stimulate you, then you might need to hit the driving range and iron some issues out.

 There’s a reason why the current president of the United States, who is also a billionaire businessman, is also considered one the best golfers to ever assume the presidency.

 Golf facilitates negotiation.
 Businesses are fed by negotiation.
 The economy is a mutualistic ecosystem of buyers and sellers that is based on compromise.
 Money doesn’t work unless both sides meet each other halfway.
 If an imbalance occurs, both sides experience loss.

 The beautiful scenery of the golf course and the meditative, therapeutic act of hitting a golf ball can provide the environmental balance needed for compromise.
 Multiple world wars have probably been prevented over a game of golf.